 Active Release Technique is the gold standard in soft tissue care, used to treat athletic and overuse injuries.
 It is a patented, scientifically based treatment and diagnostic system which is recognized and used worldwide, from professional sports teams, to Olympic stadiums, to clinics for chronic pain or rehabilitation.
-ART can be used to improve performance and biomechanics as well as to treat injuries such as plantar fasciitis, frozen shoulder, low back pain, cervical pain and whiplash, tennis and golfer’s elbow, ankle/wrist sprain, tendon injuries, and rotator cuff syndrome, and to improve recovery from surgery.
+ART can be used to improve performance and biomechanics as well as to treat injuries and to improve recovery from surgery.
+Common complaints which benefit from ART include plantar fasciitis, frozen shoulder, low back pain, cervical pain and whiplash, tennis and golfer’s elbow, ankle/wrist sprain, tendon injuries, and rotator cuff syndrome.

 There are many kinds of massage and bodywork.
-Below is a description of the primary style of massage in which Jeffrey specializes – structural integration.
-He may utilize a combination of several others depending on the needs and desired outcome of each situation.
+Jeffrey primarily specializes in Structural Integration but he may utilize a combination of several others depending on the needs and desired outcome of each situation.

-Postural issues are directly addressed with this less common but powerful modality.
-This kind of bodywork usually comes in a series of sessions with specific body alignment goals.
+Structural Integration often occurs over a series of sessions and directly addresses postural issues with specific body alignment goals to meet.
 Techniques are done on a massage table or seated on a bench.
-Often the client engages in movements to help facilitate fascia release.
-Dr. Ida Rolf created the original structural integration 10 session series.
-Structural integration is sometimes called Rolfing after Dr. Rolf.
+Often the client engages in movements to help facilitate fascial release.
+Dr. Ida Rolf created the original 10 session series and this technique is sometimes called Rolfing after her.

 We offer an all-encompassing, cutting-edge approach to pain-free performance and exercise.
 We are responsive to your objectives, whether you seek to rehabilitate an injury and optimize movement, to prepare for and enhance sport performance, or to improve fitness levels.
 This is a truly unique integration of biomechanics, strength and conditioning, and rehabilitative exercises.